 Step 8: Specify the desired stack name over here

 Step 9: Mention the name of the database you want to create on the MySQL database.
-Also, specify the password and name of db-user.
+Also, specify the password and name of the Createdb-user.

 Step 10: Choose the instance type.
 Select any available key pair which will be used in making an SSH connection with the instance.
 Click on Next.